Wyn Outen: Family

-He married Priscilla Louise Dainton (1884-1968) in 1913.
+He married Priscilla Louise Dainton (1884–1968) in 1913.

 Football

 Williamstown (VFA)

-Outen originally played with Williamstown in the VFA from 1899-1901.
+Outen originally played with Williamstown in the VFA from 1899 to 1901.

 St Kilda (VFL)

 He was cleared from Williamstown to St Kilda on 17 April 1903.

-In early 1906 he was given 12 month leave of absence from his employment at the Newport Railway Workshops "to visit Western Australia"; and, in June 1906 it was reported that he was "now playing football in West Australia".
+In early 1906 he was given 12-month leave of absence from his employment at the Newport Railway Workshops "to visit Western Australia"; and, in June 1906 it was reported that he was "now playing football in West Australia".

 By April 1907 he had returned to the Newport Workshops, and was captain of a Workshops team that played against Williamstown in a pre-season practice match.
 He returned to play for the St Kilda First XVIII in the first match of the 1907 season, against Carlton, at Princes Park, on 27 April 1907.

 Williamstown (VFA)

 He was cleared from St KIlda to Williamstown in July 1907.

-He returned there after his time with the Saints in 1907 to vice-captain and star in the centre in 'Town's 18-point premiership victory that year over West Melbourne, the first flag in Williamstown's history.
+He returned there after his time with the Saints in 1907 to vice-captain and star in the centre in 'Town's 18-point premiership victory that year over West Melbourne, the first flag in Williamstowns history.
 He captained the team in 1908 & 1909 and finished up with 99 games and 19 goals up until the end of 1909.